tehsmeely/Scrivener_Bot/README.md

 * Word Frequencies: Reports the top most used words, again for everyone or a specific user
 * Word Clouds: Generates and attached a word cloud image of the words used by everyone or a specific user in the channel

+## Expansion Features:
+* Server-wide info
+  * Cross-channel summaries (Top most posted channels, summaries across them for the user)
+  * Server-wide wordclouds per user or general
+  * Required for the above: Display and management of initialised channels
 ---

 ## Technical Stuff